 “Building a Ready, Responsive, Resilient El Paso County”

-The El Paso County Office of Emergency Management (OEM) is a branch of the Department of Public Works of the County.
-It provides coordination and support of activities relating to disaster prevention, preparedness, response and recovery to protect the lives of the citizens in our community.
-OEM is committed to providing comprehensive emergency preparedness, response, and recovery directed by the El Paso County Board of Commissioners.
+The El Paso County Office of Emergency Management (OEM) is a branch of the Department of Public Works.
+It provides coordination and support for activities relating to disaster prevention, preparedness, response and recovery to protect the lives of the citizens in our community, and is directed by the El Paso County Board of Commissioners.

 Preparation for emergencies considers all potential hazards, natural or human-caused.
-Our planning process anticipates future disasters and develops a cooperative process to prevent and mitigate hazards and to organize local actions when a disaster occurs.
-Training and exercise activities promote collaboration among all levels of government and local organizations to help unite our community and strengthen our abilities to serve to community.
+Our planning process anticipates future disasters and develops a cooperative process to prevent and mitigate hazards, and organizes local actions when a disaster occurs.
+Training and exercise activities promote collaboration among all levels of government and local organizations to help unite our community and strengthen our abilities to serve the community.

 The Emergency Coordination Center (ECC) is a core resource that supports disaster response operations in El Paso County.
 It is a central coordination point for all emergency support functions, communication, and public information in a disaster.
 The ECC is also a hub for incident accountability, recordkeeping, reporting, and financial functions for large-scale emergencies.